-As of 31 December 2021, the overall number of backtesting exceptions stands therefore at four.
-As such, the VaR capital multiplier applied by the Bank remained constant.
+As of 31 December 2022, the overall number of back-testing exceptions stands therefore at four.
+As such, the VaR capital multiplier applied by the Group was at 3.2.

-All back-testing violations are examined individually and each is reported to the Chief Executive Officer, the Chief Risk Officer, the internal and external auditors, and the Swiss Financial Market Supervisory Authority (FINMA).
+All back-testing violations are examined individually, and each is reported to the Chief Executive Officer, the Chief Risk Officer, the internal and external auditors, and the Swiss Financial Market Supervisory Authority (FINMA).